realityquark/Local-LLM/NVIDIA_DRIVERS.md

 ![Nvidia3](images/nvidia3.png)

 If you are just wanting to work with AI, I recommend to uncheck the NVIDIA GEForce Experience.
-It is not needed for what we are trying to work on here.
+It is not needed for what we are trying to do here.

 ![Nvidia4](images/nvidia4.png)